gaiaresources/gis_kaartdijin_boodja/README.md

 ```

 ### Configuration
-The frontend requires the following...
+The frontend requires the following environment variables to be set:
+...

 ### Structure
 The frontend is broadly split into 3 layers.